About the course…

 Studying A Level Law will enable you to investigate a wide range of high profile, real life cases.

 You will find out about the offences themselves, how they came to court, how the judge can sentence a convicted criminal and how solicitors, barristers, magistrates and juries interact.

-In the first year, you will study the nature of law and the English legal system, one area of private law (law of contract or law of tort) and one area of public law (criminal law or human rights law).
-You will be taught to develop your legal skills, developing legal argument, problem solving techniques and analysing case studies.
+In the first year, you will study the nature of law, the English legal system and one area of criminal law.
+You will be taught problem solving techniques, how to develop a legal argument and will analyse case studies.

-In the second year, you will develop an understanding of substantive law, private law and public law.
-Students will also study the law of contract and criminal law in further depth.
+In the second year, you will explore tort law and human rights law.
 Students who like analysing issues, problem solving and debating will thoroughly enjoy the whole course.

 - Must meet overall entry criteria for A Level study